Financial due diligence is crucial to ensure a smooth transaction when selling a business in California.

 - Examination of key financial personnel

-- Review of the chart of accounts
+- Review of the characteristics

-- Assessment of accounting policies and procedures
+- Evaluation of accounting policies and procedures

 This is just a small sample of the items that could be included on a financial due diligence checklist.
 The checklist should be customized to the specific needs of the business and the type of due diligence being conducted.